pangxueyu233/Vaccine-against-SARS-CoV-2/README.md

 # **Citation**

-Our paper has been published in [*XXX Journal*](https://chat.openai.com/c/xxxx).
+Our paper has been published in [*Nature Biomedical Engineering*](https://chat.openai.com/c/xxxx).
 For further reference and details, you can access the publication at the provided link.

 The raw data supporting the findings of this study can be downloaded from the following repositories: